Life Sciences Transformational R&D Investment Fund (TRIF) Pilot

 (b) Panel interview

-• You will be required to give a brief presentation on the health resilience and innovation benefits of your project, followed by a short question-and-answer session.
+• You will be required to give a brief 10-minute presentation on the benefits of your project, followed by a short question-and-answer session.

-Section 3: Financial and economic assessment
+Section 3: Objective 2 - financial and economic assessment

 (a) Application Form 2